ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 via some other mechanism such as being configured in the Verifier by the Verifier Owner.

-The Relying Party uses Attestation Results by applying its own pppraisal policy to make application-specific decisions such as authorization decisions.
+The Relying Party uses Attestation Results by applying its own appraisal policy to make application-specific decisions such as authorization decisions.
 The Appraisal Policy for Attestation Results is configured in the Relying Party by the Relying Party Owner, and/or is programmed into the Relying Party.